 A typical scene when riding in Mongolia.
 The cool part is you might pass through three or four totally different terrains in just one day.

-Made it to the top of ANOTHER mountain!
-What’s on the other side?
+We made it to the top of ANOTHER mountain!
+What was on the other side?
 NOTHING!
 Time to ride to the next horizon!

 Many times I told Brandon, “Hold up a minute, I’m going to see if I can ride up there!”
-It’s amazing how well the 150cc Mustang handled the terrain I threw at it, slow and steady.
+It’s amazing how well the 150cc Mustang handled the terrain I threw at it as long as you were willing to go slow and steady.

-Not sure if this was a legit Kawasaki, my friend Brad organized it for me while I was shooting his wedding in China.
-When in China, set off fire crackers!
+I’m not sure if this was a legit Kawasaki.
+My friend Brad organized the bike for me while I was shooting his wedding in China.
+Remember, when in China, set off fire crackers!

 Mom’s extremely generous neighbour lent us this 250cc Kawasaki on Mother’s Day.
 I took her out for a leisurely ride around the neighbourhood.

-Wheeling a Yamaha MT 09 I rented with a facial expression that says “I better not crash this thing!”
+Popping wheelies on the Yamaha MT 09 I rented with a facial expression that says “I hope I don’t crash this thing!”